 At the Whaley Historic House Museum, you can tour the historic home of innovator Robert Whaley.
 After purchasing the Flint home in 1885, he renovated it into a classic Victorian house.
 The historic rooms are staged with artifacts that tell the history of the prominent Whaley and McFarlan families and the city.

 For a more scientific lesson, stop by the Longway Planetarium.
 It features astronomy demonstrations, science and laser rock shows, and more under a 60-foot dome.
 Each show lasts for about 45 minutes.
-The planetarium holds camps and classes throughout the year also.
+The planetarium also holds camps and classes throughout the year.

 An Iconic Falls